5.1 Thesis plan

 Submitting a thesis plan in Wihi

-Upload the thesis plan to Wihi so that your tutor can comment on and approve it.
+Upload the thesis plan to Wihi so that your thesis supervisor can comment on and approve it.
 See instructions below.

 Uploading work to Wihi